ofertorio/lily/readme.md

 Lily
 ===
+[Lily was a little girl](https://www.youtube.com/watch?v=hdonNbzHHXE) that wanted to create patches for PHP projects.
 This is a PHP 5.2 to PHP 8.0 patcher written in PHP.
 Its purpose is to simplify patching and manipulating PHP projects.

 Quick Start